awojaczek-security/powershell-basic-exercises/PowerShell_Exercise_2/00_README/README.md

 ## 🧠 SUMMARY

-This article describes the basic commands used in the Powershell shell and solves exercises from the TryHackMe - Hacking with Powershell course.
+This article describes the commands used in the Powershell shell and solves exercises from the TryHackMe - Hacking with Powershell course.

 In conclusion, **PowerShell** is a very important tool in modern IT environments.
 Its flexibility, scripting capabilities, and integration with system components make it a valuable resource for system administrators, DevOps engineers, and cybersecurity professionals.
 The completed tasks helped build practical skills and a deeper understanding of how PowerShell can be used in real-world situations.